 This made my grip very strong!” – Andy Bolton

-Unfortunately due to how messy chalk use can be while lifting many gyms have banned it completely.
-Fortunately liquid chalk is still allowed in the majority of gyms and while not as good as regular weightlifting chalk, still gets the job done.
+Unfortunately, due to how messy chalk use can be while lifting, many gyms have banned it altogether.
+Fortunately, liquid chalk is still allowed in the majority of gyms and while not as good as regular weightlifting chalk, still gets the job done.

 Also, make sure you are gripping the bar correctly when deadlifting or doing row movements.
 A lot of people make the mistake of putting the bar in their palm which causes the skin below the fingers to fold around the bar.
-This dramatically increases the chance of tearing a callous and hindering progress.
-Instead you want grip the bar right above your fingers like the first example below.
+This dramatically increases the chance of tearing a callous off and hindering progress.
+Instead, you want to grip the bar right above your fingers.